A NEXT CHURCH COHORT – Begins Fall 2025

 NEXT Church also believes the hard work of learning that leads to justice is best done in accountable community.
 As people of faith, we believe community is essential for faithful discernment, support, and mutual accountability.
 Cohort participants and leaders are invited to challenge and hold one another accountable.

 Because of these values, we partner cohort learning with individual coaching.
-By registering for a cohort, you accept the invitation into this community as an active learner with a commitment towards actionable next steps.
+By registering for a cohort, you accept the invitation into this community as an active learner with a commitment towards actionable transformation.

 Time